dwt1020/pyrarcr/README.md

 # pyrarcr

 A password cracker for RAR,ZIP and 7z files written in Python 3.
-Inspired by rarcrack--http://rarcrack.sourceforge.net/

 ## Usage